-Application management will provide the information needed from a CDM perspective by providing an inventory of apps that are allowed (whitelisted) or disallowed (blacklisted), an inventory of applications that are installed to include known versions of applications that have vulnerabilities, and application policy settings.
+Application management will provide the information needed from a CDM perspective by providing an inventory of applications that are allowed or disallowed; an inventory of applications that are installed, including known versions of applications that have vulnerabilities; and application policy settings.
 This information is needed to provide a view of the network health and can be tracked over time to determine whether network security is improving or getting worse.

-The mobile identity management component of the EMM supports, depending on an Agency's policy, the issuance and life cycle management of credentials provisioned on mobile devices.
-EMM identity management may be tightly integrated with third-party vendor solutions for issuance and life cycle management of credentials, including non-person-entity (NPE) or device certificates, and the derived personal identity verification (PIV) credentials.
+The mobile identity management component of the EMM supports, depending on an agency's policy, the issuance and lifecycle management of credentials provisioned on mobile devices.
+EMM identity management may be tightly integrated with third-party vendor solutions for issuance and lifecycle management of credentials, including non-person entity (NPE) or device certificates, and the derived personal identity verification (PIV) credentials.
 This includes facilitating the revocation of the credentials when the devices are wiped or disabled.
-EMM identity management allows for integration with enterprise identity, credential, and access management (ICAM) solutions to ensure that only trusted apps on trusted devices are accessing enterprise data, particularly with cloud services.
-Features include blocking access to cloud services from apps and devices that are not authorized, integration with identity providers, and support for federated authentication.
-Authentication mechanisms include userid/password, biometrics (for example, fingerprint, iris scan), and certificate (PIV derived or other) to the device and apps.
-Access to apps and data may be controlled based on environmental attributes (for example, location, time of day) as well as end user attributes (for example, group membership).
+EMM identity management allows integration with enterprise identity, credential, and access management (ICAM) solutions to ensure that only trusted applications on trusted devices are accessing enterprise data, particularly with cloud services.
+Features include blocking access to cloud services from applications and devices that are not authorized, integration with identity providers, and support for federated authentication.
+Authentication mechanisms include user ID/password, biometrics (e.g., fingerprint, iris scan), and certificate (PIV-derived or other) for the device and applications.
+Access to applications and data may be controlled based on environmental attributes (e.g., location, time of day) as well as end user attributes (e.g., group membership).

-In addition to mobile device, application, and identity management, EMM needs to integrate with Mobile Application Vetting (MAV) and Mobile Threat Defense (MTD) capabilities.
-MAV tools perform enterprise-level security analysis of managed apps and their libraries prior to deployment and throughout the lifecycle of the apps.
-MTD tools help detect the presence of malicious apps or software, malicious activity, and connections to blacklisted websites or networks.
-Integration of EMM with MAV provides the ability for MAV to update app reputation to allow the EMM to provide mitigations (for example, uninstall app, block access to enterprise resources) against apps with unacceptable reputation scores.
-Integration of EMM with MTD provides the ability of MTD to notify the EMM of malicious apps or activity on a mobile device to allow the EMM to provide mitigations (for example, uninstall app, block access to enterprise resources) for malicious apps or activity.
+In addition to mobile device, application, and identity management, EMM needs to integrate with Mobile Application Vetting (MAV) and MTD capabilities; when present, MAV tools perform enterprise-level security analysis of managed applications and their libraries prior to deployment and throughout the lifecycle of the applications.
+MTD tools help detect the presence of malicious applications or software, malicious activity, and connections to disallowed websites or networks.
+Integration of EMM with MAV gives MAV the ability to update application reputation to allow the EMM to provide mitigations (e.g., uninstall application, block access to enterprise resources) against applications with unacceptable reputation scores.
+Integration of EMM with MTD gives MTD the ability to notify the EMM of malicious applications or activity on a mobile device to allow the EMM to provide mitigations (e.g., uninstall application, block access to enterprise resources) for malicious applications or activity.
 Mobile device protection capability includes EMM integration with MAV and MTD.